 Deferred Prosecution Agreement

-On 3 July 2019, the SFO a Deferred Prosecution Agreement in principle with Serco Geografix Ltd (SGL), which recevied final approval from Mr Justice William Davis on 4 July 2019.
+On 3 July 2019, the SFO agreed a Deferred Prosecution Agreement in principle with Serco Geografix Ltd (SGL), which received final approval from Mr Justice William Davis on 4 July 2019.

 In entering the DPA, SGL has taken responsibility for three offences of fraud and two of false accounting arising from a scheme to dishonestly mislead the Ministry of Justice (MoJ) as to the true extent of the profits being made between 2010 and 2013 by SGL’s parent company, Serco Limited (SL), from its contract for the provision of electronic monitoring services.
 By deceiving the MoJ about the true extent of SL’s profits, SGL prevented the MoJ from attempting to limit any of SL’s future profits, recover any of SL’s previous profits, seek more favourable terms during renegotiations of contracts, or otherwise threaten SL’s contract revenues.

 SGL will pay a financial penalty of £19.2 million, and the full amount of the SFO’s investigative costs (£3.7m).
 This is an addition to the £12.8m compensation already paid by Serco to the MoJ as part of a £70m civil settlement in 2013.

 SGL will be credited for payments made pursuant to Serco Limited’s 2013 Settlement Agreement with the UK’s Ministry of Justice (MoJ), which fully offset the compensation (£12.8 million) SGL otherwise would be obligated to pay.
 This also represents SGL’s disgorgement of profit.